Saltmarsh topminnow

-The saltmarsh topminnow is a species of killifish for the family Fundulidae.
-It occurs in the costal wetlands of the Gulf of Mexico in the United States.
+The saltmarsh topminnow (Fundulus jenkinsi) is a species of killifish for the family Fundulidae.
+It occurs in the coastal wetlands of the Gulf of Mexico in the United States.

 Description

 Saltmarsh topminnows have little color in life; there is cross-hatching on the back and sides that may be gray-green or fainter and 12 to 30 dark round spots are often arranged in rows along the midside of the body from above the pectoral fin to the base of the caudal fin.

 Ecology

 Saltmarsh topminnows live in estuaries, coastal salt marshes and back water sloughs including shallow tidal meanders of Spartina marshes.
 They are endemic to brackish water areas from Galveston Bay, Texas to Escambia Bay in the western panhandle of Florida.

 Conservation

 Habitat alteration, dredging, and marsh erosion are the most serious threats to the saltmarsh topminnow.